Transitioning to a Cookieless World

-Do you really want to live in a cookie-less world?
+In this episode of CX Decoded, do you really want to live in a cookie-less world?
 Digitally, anyway, that’s the reality for marketers.

 The impending demise of the third-party cookie will take one big bite out of a marketer’s tried and true go-to strategy.
 Marketers have used third-party cookies for decades to inform digital advertising and user experience by tracking information about visitors and their behavior when not on their actual websites.